Neelesh57/Customer_trends_Analysing/README.md

    - Addressed missing values, outliers, and inconsistent formats.
    - Transformed data into structured format suitable for database ingestion.
 3. **Database Integration**
-   - Created a relational database in a selected SQL engine (MySQL / PostgreSQL / MS SQL).
+   - Created a relational database in a selected SQL engine (MySQL)
    - Loaded cleaned data from Python into the SQL database using SQLAlchemy / connectors.
-   - Developed SQL scripts (`customer_behavior_sql_queries.sql`) to answer business questions via queries.
 4. **Visualization & Dashboarding**
    - Connected Power BI to the SQL database and imported curated datasets.
    - Built interactive dashboards presenting customer segmentation, revenue trends, payment mode analysis, and other KPIs.